marcelm/cutadapt/doc/reference.rst

     ``lowercase``: Convert the adapter and up- or downstream sequence to lowercase.

     ``none``: Do not change the read.
-The information which adapter was found is still used demultiplexing).
+Found matches are still tracked and can be used for renaming the read or demultiplexing.

 ``--rc``, ``--revcomp``
     :ref:`Check both the read and its reverse complement for adapter matches <reverse-complement>`.
     If the reverse-complemented version yields a better match, output that one.

+    For paired-end reads, the reverse complement is obtained by swapping R1 and R2.

+    If the reverse-complemented version was chosen,
+    the string `` rc`` is added to the read name.

 Additional read modifications